llxml/kernel/prompts.md

 # Bootstrap Prompt

-Copy and paste this into your LLM CLI (opencode, Claude, etc.) to bootstrap a new project.
+Copy and paste this into your LLM CLI to bootstrap a dev environment.

 ---

-Read the LLXML kernel I've provided.
-You have access to:
+Read the LLXML kernel I've provided (seed.txt, self.xml, skills/, spec/).
-- `seed.txt` - the philosophical anchor
-- `self.xml` - the format specification
-- `skills/` - workflows and processes
-- `spec/harness.xml` - context assembler template

-I want to bootstrap a new project called `{PROJECT_NAME}`.

-Follow the bootstrap.xml skill:
+Follow skills/bootstrap.xml to transform this kernel into a full dev environment:

-1. Create the project structure (main/, META/, ctx/)
+1. Create dev/llxml/ - the kernel in development mode with META structure
-2. Initialize git in main/
-3. Create the ll.xml manifest
-4. Help me write a META/backstage.xml tailored to my project

-My project is: {BRIEF_DESCRIPTION}

-Start by creating the directory structure, then we'll work on the backstage together.
+2. Create dev/apps/saddle/ - a starter harness project
+3. Initialize git repos, create manifests, set up backstage.xml
+4. Read spec/harness.xml and implement the saddle harness in TypeScript

+Target directory: {TARGET_DIR}

+Execute the bootstrap steps.
+Create all files and directories.